Explore one of the world’s great rivers,

 is correct for times of high water in the region,

-December.
-At other times of the year, water
+At other times of the year, water levels on Tonlé

-levels on Tonlé Sap are too low to navigate,
+Sap are too low to navigate, meaning that the

-rearranged and, on Day 11, a coach will
+day 11, a coach will transport passengers from

 For a price quote based